 Can I proof bread in an instant pot?

 Providing the dough can fit in the pot, yes!
-To proof dough in an Instant Pot, push the YOGHURT button and check you have the LOW temperature set.
+To proof dough in an Instant Pot, push the YOGHURT button and check you are using the LOW temperature setting.
 Once you hear a “beep”, put your dough in to rise and cover with a lid.
-Due to its shape an Instant Pot is best used for bulk fermentation.
+Due to its shape, an Instant Pot is best used for bulk fermentation.

 Can I proof dough in a plastic bowl?

-Yes, in fact many professional bakers use plastic bowls to proof dough!
-The most important factor when selecting a container for dough to rise, is its size.
+Yes, many professional bakers use plastic bowls to proof dough!
+The most important factor when selecting a container for the dough to rise is its size.
 Providing it’s big enough to hold the dough as it expands, a plastic bowl is a great choice!

-To proof dough in the winter, you’ll most likely need to find or create a warm space to proof your bread.
-Suitable conditions are an oven with a light or on a low heat, a microwave with the light on, near a radiator, in an airing cupboard, or for the best control use a home proofer.
+For proofing dough in cool climates, you’ll need to find a warm space to proof your bread.
+Suitable conditions are an oven with just a light on or on low heat, a microwave with the light on, near a radiator, in an airing cupboard, or for the best control use a home proofer.